An Introduction to Characters in A Tale of Two Cities

 Stryver is a rude and ambitious lawyer in England who employs Sydney Carton as an assistant.
 Stryver and Carton were class-fellow in school days.
 Stryver saves Darnay in England when he was charged as a French spy.
 He also aspires Darnay to marry Lucie.

 Like John Barsad, Roger Cly is a government spy in England who faked his own funeral.
-Later on, he appears as a prison spy in France after revolution.
+Later on, he appears as a prison spy in France after the revolution.

 John Barsad or Solomon Pross

-John Barsad was a government spy in England and later he became a spy in France during revolution.
+John Barsad was a government spy in England and later he became a spy in France during the revolution.
 He was recognized as Miss Pross’ brother in England.
 He helps Caron to enter a prison cell where he changes himself with Darnay.